R. J. Adams

 During the fourteen years spent in the United States R J Adams studied the politics of that nation, it’s societies and culture.
 He concluded it was not the nation portrayed by Disney, Hollywood, or any other media outlet.
 America is a complex and often violent country where guns are the true religion and the Christianity it vehemently professes merely a distorted vehicle for the arrogance and superiority of a superpower in decline; something that is not always obvious to outsiders.
 The U.S. political system, once the envy of the world, is spiraling down into corruption and mismanagement, allowing powerful, greedy, forces to take control and manipulate politicians with bribes and lucrative promises, to the detriment of many who live there.

 R J Adams has spent much of his retirement writing of the problems within this once great nation and much of his work can be found on his website: Sparrow Chat.

 “Even Little Sparrows”, his first book, was originally manuscripted in the 1980’s, though not published till 2003 in paperback.
 It has recently been republished in digital format (Amazon Kindle).

-His second book, “Yarns of a Professional Gongoozler”, a series of short stories based around his experiences of life on the English canal system, is available in eBook (Amazon Kindle) and AudioBook format, and was published as a paperback in the summer of 2008.
+His second book, “Yarns of a Professional Gongoozler”, a series of short stories based around his experiences of life on the English canal system, is available in eBook (Amazon Kindle) format, and was published as a paperback in the summer of 2008.

 He is currently working on a number of other writing projects, including the controversial, political blog – “Sparrow Chat.”